ISISComputingGroup/ibex_developers_manual/Linmot.md

 # Setting limits

-To set limits use PV sets in the configuration.
+To set limits use PV values in the configuration.
 For examples of this see ENGINX and/or MAPS jaw sets